RobinsonZ/cluck/SpecSheet.md

 The backend connects to Google Sheets, and outputs hour records for each person to a cells in a spreadsheet.
 For output to work properly, the name of each user in the spreadsheet must match their name in the user database.

+Additionally, an additional sheet on the spreadsheet is used as a display of who is logged in at any given time.

 ### Auto-Logout

 At 23:59:59 system time each day, the backend will check for any users who have logged in but did not log out.
 It will then log them out and send an email to their address in the database.